dplearncs/dplearncs/README.md

 - 👋 Hi, I’m a learner.
-- 👀 Coming soon to your near by repositories.
+- 👀 Coming soon to your nearby repositories.